mosip/documentation/docs/device-provider-partner.md

 1. Clicks **Upload CA Certificate** option on the left navigation pane of the partner portal.
 2. Selects the Partner Domain.
-3. Chooses the certificate to upload (only files with extensions as .cer or .pem).
+3. Chooses the certificate to upload (only files with extensions such as .cer or .pem).
 4. Clicks **Upload**.

 The uploaded certificates can be viewed by clicking on `View Certificates-> View`.